-Dr. Ahmet Çakir is Director of the ERGONOMIC Institute, Berlin.
-He studied telecommunication technology at the Technical University of Berlin.
-After receiving his doctor’s degree in lighting technology, he became a research fellow with the Institute of Ergonomics, where he conducted an investigation of VDT utilisation in German industries, sponsored by the Federal Ministry of Labour and Social Affairs.
+Ahmet Çakir, is Director of the ERGONOMIC Institute, Berlin.
+He studied telecommunication technology at the Technical University of Berlin, Germany.
+After receiving his doctorate degree in lighting technology, he served a research fellow with the Institute of Ergonomics, where he investigated VDT utilisation in German industries, sponsored by the Federal Ministry of Labour and Social Affairs.
 The scientific outcome of this study forms the main basis for German standards governing computerised workplaces.
-He was the principal author of “The VDT Manual”, which was published in five languages, “a landmark event in human computer interaction” (Brian Shackel).
+He was the principal author of “The VDT Manual”, which was published in five languages.

-Since 1980 he has been the scientific manager of the ERGONOMIC Institute for Social and Occupational Sciences in Berlin.
+Since 1980, he has been the scientific manager of the ERGONOMIC Institute for Social and Occupational Sciences in Berlin, Germany.
 He is a fellow of the Ergonomic Society and editor-in-chief of the scientific journal Behaviour & Information Technology.
-Dr. Çakir is chair of the international committee ISO/TC159/SC4/WG3 responsible for the standardisation of workspace and the work environment, and of the national German committee NAErg/NIA: Ergonomics for Information Processing Systems.
+He is also chair of the international committee ISO/TC159/SC4/WG3 responsible for the standardisation of workspace and the work environment, and of the national German committee NAErg/NIA: Ergonomics for Information Processing Systems.

 The publication of his research report “Light and Health” in 1990 marked the beginning of the ongoing debate on the health effects of lighting in work environments.

-Gisela Çakir finished her studies of telecommunication technology at the Technical University of Berlin in 1972.
+In 1972, she completed her studies in telecommunication technology at the Technical University of Berlin, Germany.
 Upon graduating, she worked as a computer specialist for Siemens until 1979.

-Prof. Dr. Heinrich Kramer has been working with lighting design for more than 30 years.
-Since graduating in Electrical Engineering from RWTH Aachen, Germany in 1965 and obtaining his Ph.D degree from the Ruhr-Universität Bochum, Germany/D, he has devoted his efforts exclusively to lighting design.
+Heinrich Kramer, is a retired practicing lighting designer and educator.
+He graduated in Electrical Engineering from RWTH Aachen, Germany in 1965, and obtained PhD degree from the Ruhr-Universität Bochum, Germany.
+He has since devoted his efforts exclusively to lighting design.

 He is a member of several national and international committees responsible for the standardisation of light and lighting (DIN, LiTG, CIE).

-Since 2014 Professor Kramer has been a founding member of the Federation of International Lighting Designers (FILD).
+Since 2014, Prof. Kramer has been a founding member of the Federation of International Lighting Designers (FILD).